alexenglish/VerusExtras/README.md

 ### findsmallutxos.sh
 Lists the number of UTXOs below the specified size for each address on which there are any.
 The size is optionally specified as the first(only) argument, and defaults to 5000.

+## Wallet Gen

+### bip39gen.sh
+Generate a random bip39-compatible seed phrase.
+Please see comments in file for more detailed information on trust.

 ## Deprecated
 Scripts that are no longer recommended or are less relevant
 ### simple-staker.sh